-Once you’ve completed the integration process, your primary contact for support is the developer support team, which you can reach via the customer support portal or your dedicated Slack channel.
+After you’ve completed the integration process, your primary contact for support is the developer support team, which you can reach via the customer support portal or your dedicated Slack channel.

 Integration is separated into these stages.
 You’ll learn more about each one in the integration stages section.

 You and your team will closely work with your account manager, your partner manager, and an integration engineer throughout the process.
-Depending on the type of services you’re interested in, you might also have a dedicated developer relations manager.
+Depending on the services you’re interested in, you might also have a dedicated developer relations manager.

-Multiplay supplies you with a fully configured fleet, fleet regions, a build machine, and one or more fleet machines during the POC stage.
+Game Server Hosting supplies you with a fully configured fleet, fleet regions, a build machine, and one or more fleet machines during the POC stage.
 Don’t worry about keeping track of all the information because you receive a document containing your service identifiers, including your fleet ID, profile ID, mod ID, game image ID, etc.

 Your account manager guides you through your fleet configuration and answers questions about Game Server Hosting, Game Server Hosting, or the Game Server Hosting API.